-This is a great video to that explains the best way to get your dog accustomed to a head collar, in this case, a gentle leader.
+This is a great video to that explains the best way to get your dog accustomed to a head collar, in this case, a No products found..
 But the principles are the same for the Halti head collar.

 How to use a Halti head collar

 Once you’ve got your dog used to wearing a head collar, it’s time to go outside.
 Don’t expect the Halti to work instantly.
-Your dog is used pulling so it may take a few walks for them to understand the new system completely.
+Your dog is used to pulling, so it may take a few walks for them to understand the new system completely.

 It’s useful if you can begin by using the Halti head collar in your garden first, away from distractions.
-You will need to attach a lead that is long enough for your dog’s head to be kept loose and relaxed at all times.
+You will need to attach a long enough lead for your dog’s head to be kept loose and relaxed at all times.

-One of the most common mistakes that people make when using a head collar is to hold the lead tight.
+One of the most common mistakes people make when using a head collar is holding the lead tight.
 Unfortunately, this results in your dog having an abnormal head movement.
 What’s more, this twist of the head can put a strain on their head and necks and create an unpleasant experience for them.

 It’s normal for a dog to paw at the head collar when it first starts wearing one.
-You can see what happens in the video below.
 Encouraging your dog to walk on and rewarding them when they do so is the best way to stop it until your dog gets used to wearing it.

 Top tips for using a head collar

 Always read the instructions that come with the head collar.
-Many head collars also come with a video or DVD that provide training tips of how to use the collar correctly.
+Many head collars also come with a video or DVD that provides training tips on using the collar correctly.

-However, there are some general rules that apply to all head collars that may make the experience easier for both you and your dog;
+However, some general rules apply to all head collars that may make the experience easier for both you and your dog;

 - Take time to get your dog used to the head collar